 Now though, I realise that the number doesn’t matter quite as much to me anymore.
 I of course still would love to have a higher figure on my payslip each month, and I am most definitely working long hours, going above and beyond to gain new skills and add to my CV, doing things that are certainly not part of my job description, as well as writing a blog in my spare time which is practically the same as having a second job; but this is because I want to do it.
 I don’t just want to go home and watch TV all evening then get up and do it again – I want to get somewhere, be smarter, more productive, gain more skills and live up to my full potential.

 The number doesn’t define me because I already know how good I am and this is only getting better.
 The number may not be the same as others’, but I am happy.
-I have a great job in a company that I love, I am engaged to an amazing guy, I own a property and am looking to buy a second, my mum and dad are both incredible and always supportive of me, I put my heart and soul into my blog and have something amazing to show for my time spent outside work, I get to go to epic events and work with brands I admire, I have the best friend I could ask for and an awesome group of friends surrounding me, I live very comfortably without worrying about not having enough money to do or buy what I want (obviously excluding all of the designer handbags and shoes, but we can all dream)… the list is pretty long, and to think I let a number decide that I shouldn’t be happy by a certain stage in life when I have already achieved all of this?
+I have a great job in a company that I love, I own a property and am looking to buy a second, my mum and dad are both incredible and always supportive of me, I put my heart and soul into my blog and have something amazing to show for my time spent outside work, I get to go to epic events and work with brands I admire, I have the best friend I could ask for and an awesome group of friends surrounding me, I live very comfortably without worrying about not having enough money to do or buy what I want (obviously excluding all of the designer handbags and shoes, but we can all dream)… the list is pretty long, and to think I let a number decide that I shouldn’t be happy by a certain stage in life when I have already achieved all of this?

 Another thing that can be very controlling, especially for women, in terms of numbers is calories.
 The number of calories in food has been something for me that has been on extreme ends of the scale in terms of how much I think about it or let it affect me.
 In university I basically got my daily calorie intake from alcohol, and got into the habit of eating very little in between this (maybe because I was too busy sleeping off the night before in preparation for the next one).
 Looking back on it now I do think I over-thought how much calories in food could affect how I looked, and probably carried this mentality on for a few years after uni too.
 Without realising, I probably under-ate way too much during working days, but at the weekends and evenings I began to enjoy meals and treats more without caring or thinking about the cals.
 I always remember people asking me how I ate so much and stayed so skinny, but now looking back on that, it was probably just because I didn’t really bother eating enough during the work-week that I didn’t end up turning into a walking burger.